andreafuturi/gitmini/README.md

 The git start command begins work on a new ticket.
 It performs the following actions:
   - Initialize the repository if not yet done with `git init`
-  - Retrieves updates from remote origin to ensure you are working on an up-to-date codebase using `git update`
+  - Retrieves updates from remote origin to ensure you are working on an up-to-date codebase using `git refresh`
   - Prompts you to resolve any conflicts, if present.
   - Prepare name of ticket as commit message when publishing with git publish (usefult for a future jira integration, name defaults to "WIP {timestamp}" when no specified)